 ‘It was in a cave near there that De Selby encountered St Augustine and surrealistic visions of eternity.’ or so I wrote last October of a cave in a cove where naturists liked to hang out.
-I’m not contending De Selby or St Augustine were advocates let alone dedicated to meeting au naturel but far stranger things happened in The Dalkey Archive.
+I’m not contending that De Selby or St Augustine were advocates let alone dedicated to meeting au naturel but far stranger things happened in The Dalkey Archive.
 By the way, the naturists I often encountered while walking the dog have recently moved around the head to the Vico Bathing place.
 In case you were curious.

 Until today, I had no recollection of me at age eight or nine of being trapped in that same cave.
 Even as a geology student, a decade later, a field trip to study the whitish aplites and pegmatites that vein the granite triggered no memories.
-Nor had any dog walk nor swimming with our the children nor hours spent with long exposure photography.
+Nor had any dog walk nor swimming with our children nor hours spent with long exposure photography.

-I grew up the other side of the hill, hearing stories of the mysteries of the railway station that closed a century earlier.
+I grew up on the other side of the hill, hearing stories of the mysteries of the railway station that closed a century earlier.
 Such is the romance of the cove that attracted us adventurous kids.
 Long closed mines and railway stations offered the potential for escapades that semi-feral children like us lived for.

-Then today, I read a paragraph from The Weirdstone of Brisingamen by Alan Garner. ‘… heels jammed against the roof: he could move neither up nor down and the rock lip dug into his shins and until he out with the pain.
+Then today, I read a paragraph from The Weirdstone of Brisingamen by Alan Garner. ‘… heels jammed against the roof: he could move neither up nor down and the rock lip dug into his shins and until he cried out with the pain.
 But he could not move …’

 My last memory of claustrophobia was an attack while listening to loud and very bad music featuring f and n words that I thought we weren’t allowed say.
-If I was to rap about it, I might say that this n!gger$ heels were free but his f0ck1n’ head was jammed.
+If I was to rap about it, I might say that this n!99er$ heels were free but his f0ck1n’ head was jammed.
 I could move neither up nor down.
-Nor could I get the attention of the MRI technicians who must have tortured a deaf patient with the machine before me.
+Nor could I get the attention of the MRI technicians who must have tortured a deaf patient with the machine before I arrived.
 I had the horrors, full on terrors.
 A panic attack that taught me respect for panic attacks.
 Utterly irrational, I couldn’t tune out the music not turn down the volume of hormones coursing through my system.
 I felt utterly helpless but a rational inner voice told me to control my breathing and stop trying to get the technicians to notice my panic attack.
 I focussed on not having to start the MRI process again.

 ‘How was that?’ a smiling male technician asked through a well practiced, convivial social mask.
 ‘Horrific’ I answered and ‘I’m glad it’s over’.
 The technician smiled again and I tried to be helpful.
 ‘The music was offensive and there should be a way to turn it off’.
 He stopped smiling as if to say there must be some mistake.